Alpha-Actin, smooth muscle

 The antibody 1A4 detects alpha-actin of smooth muscle origin, thus it is suitable to distinguish smooth muscle cells from cells of sarcomeric origin.
 It may also be used for differentiation from fibroblast actin (F-actin).
 Movement of cell organelles, cells, and organisms depends on the interaction of the cytoskeletal proteins actin and myosin.
 In birds and mammals up to now six different isoforms of actin have been identified using amino acid sequence analysis and electrophoresis.
 They are more or less specific for different organs resp. cell types.
 Four isoforms are known to occur in muscle cells, while two other forms are found in most other cell types.
 Alpha-Actin, smooth muscle.

-No protease pre-treatment necessary, but microwave treatment usually will intensify staining.
+No protease pre-treatment required, but microwave treatment usually will intensify staining.
 We refer to BIOLOGO's Unmasking Fluid G (Art.
 No. DE007).

 Synthetic N-terminal decapeptide of smooth muscle Alpha-Actin